 - Recommended Guidelines for Dealing with the Media (pdf)

-These files may be printed and used as part of your meeting but may not be edited or distributed on other websites.
+These files may be printed and used as part of your meeting but should not be edited.
 It is recommended that your Group refer to the 12 Traditions of S.L.A.A. when making group decisions.

 - Begin to find other sex and love addicts and establish your meeting